 - Medical Office / Clinic Administrator

 - Pharmaceutical Sales

 The majority of our students go on to pursue graduate work.
-Several of our students have gone on to schools such as The Ohio State University, Kent State University, Wright State University, Ohio University, University of Florida, Temple University, West Virginia University and other reputable institutions of higher education.
+Several of our students have gone to schools such as The Ohio State University, Kent State University, Wright State University, Ohio University, University of Florida, Temple University, and West Virginia University.
 You will be prepared to continue your studies into graduate programs like Kinesiology, Exercise Science, Health Sciences, Public Health, Community Health, Exercise Physiology, and Health Care Administration.

 Other students have pursued various health related avenues, including massage therapy, physical therapy, chiropractic medicine, physician's assistant studies and nursing.